cshaxu/nxvm/README.md

 VM console provides a command-line interface which accepts user input and provides machine info.
 Hardware Emulation is the "hardware" part, which provides the hardware logic of all the devices emulated.
-BIOS is the "software" part, which provides POST and interrupt services routines.
+Basic I/O System is the "software" part, which provides POST and interrupt service routines.
 Platform-related Part basically provides keyboard and display, and it is designed to work with different operating systems.

 The emulator is NOT just an emulator.
 It does more than simply emulating a PC.
 Users may debug an operating system in NXVM.

 ### Debugger (src/vmachine/debug/debug.ch)
 The debugger is used to test and debug the guest operating system running inside NXVM.